khuaulme/atlas-search-workshop-netflix/README.md

 This application is hosted entirely on Realm and calls 2 API endpoints:

  * getProductsEndpoint in the Home.js page on line 24
- * Suggestions_AC_Endpoint, used for autocompleted product names, in the Header.js component on line 17.

 <p><em>Currently this app is not suitable for mobile, but feel free to send a PR.</em> 😊</p>